The Call of The Wild is a highly emotional adventure that delivers a message of loyalty, courage and resilience and teaches us a lesson in humanity.

 If there’s anything The Call of The Wild could have done better is its representation of its villain, American gold seeker Hal (Dan Stevens), who often comes across as too superficial a character, and therefore lacks the necessary depth to become a real villain with real motivations.
 But this emotional adventure is not really about heroes and villains: it’s more about resiliance and humanity, and it sends its message across in a meaningful way while also taking us on a breathtaking adventure.
 In a film where the stunning photography matches the epic score and impressive CGI effects, it’s the journey that matters – a journey that has all the feel of life at its most real.

-The Call of the Wild is now showing in cinemas worldwide.
+The Call of the Wild is now available to watch on Disney Plus.